 Tennessee is a one-party consent state which means you can potentially record meetings without your employer’s consent.
 Employment attorney Curt Masker has successfully utilized audio recordings on numerous occasions as strong evidence of employer liability.
 However, do not violate any company policy or procedure that prohibits such recordings, especially in sensitive industries such as healthcare where HIPPA privacy protections apply.
 Also, when collecting potential evidence, do not engage in “self-help” discovery by taking documents or accessing information that you have no right to access or possess.
 Doing so could potentially hurt your employment legal claims and expose you to counterclaims.
 Your lawyer can use formal discovery tools to request documents and records later in the case.4.
 Immediately Contact a Tennessee Employment Lawyer

 Do not underestimate the peace of mind that comes from understanding your legal rights.
 Ignorance is not bliss; what you do not know can legally harm you.
-Contact Curt Masker who is an employment law attorney in Nashville, TN for a Free Attorney Consultation at the number above or online.How Much is a Tennessee Employment Law Case Worth?
+Contact Curt Masker who is an employment law attorney in Nashville, TN for a Online Case Review at the number above or online.How Much is a Tennessee Employment Law Case Worth?

 The value of a given case varies significantly based on many factors, most of which are outside of your control, including the severity of the legal violation, how much money you have lost in earnings and benefits (if terminated), the type and quality of evidence, whether or not you reported the wrongful conduct, and if the harasser or company have committed similar offenses against people in the past.

 That said, there are four general categories of damages in employment law cases: